Céline Beigbeder: Biography

 Beigbeder was born in Bayonne in south-western France, the daughter of Jean-Pierre and Nicole.
 The highlights of her junior career include winning the French national championships in 1993 and making the Orange Bowl quarterfinals in 1994.
 Her coach and educator was Jean Michel Etchebarne.
-Finishing school in 1994, she competed for several years on the ITF Circuit.
+Finishing school in 1994, she competed for several years on the ITF Women's Circuit.

 It wasn't until 2001, aged 26, that she committed to professional tennis full-time.
 At her first WTA Tour tournament, the 2001 Internationaux de Strasbourg, she made it into the main draw as a qualifier and reached the semifinals, with wins over Tamarine Tanasugarn, Sarah Pitkowski and Ai Sugiyama.
 She was granted a wildcard into the 2001 French Open and was beaten in the first round by Elena Dementieva.
-Her five ITF titles in 2001 included two $50k events as well as a win over Jelena Jankovic en route to the title at Lenzerheide.
+Her five ITF titles in 2001 included two $50k events as well as a win over Jelena Janković en route to the title at Lenzerheide.
 By the end of the year, her ranking had risen to No. 101 in the world.

 In 2002, she broke into the world's top 100, peaking at No. 84 in April, with main-draw appearances at the Australian Open, French Open and in Wimbledon.
-She was a quarterfinalist that year at both the Copa Colsanitas and Palermo International.
+She was a quarterfinalist that year at both the Copa Colsanitas and Palermo Ladies Open.